Shippable/docs/sources/deploy/deploy-mvp-1.md

 ##6.
 Define `op_cluster`.

 * Description: `op_cluster` is a [cluster](/platform/workflow/resource/cluster/) resource that represents the  cluster in your orchestration platform where your application is deployed to.
-For example, this would point to a cluster created in Amazon ECS or a cluster in Kubernetes.
+In our example, the cluster points to a cluster on Amazon ECS.
 * Required: Yes.
-* Integrations needed:
+* Integrations needed: AWS IAM Integration

 The list of supported container orchestration platforms can be found [here](/platform/integration/overview/#supported-orchestration-platform-integrations).